 Of deep importance to participants was how sharing human situations offered by the literature enabled participants not to think of themselves as ‘cases’.
 Peter: ‘Oh I’m not going mad, someone else has had this experience.
 Somebody else is feeling that way’.
 For these readers, literature widens and enriches the human norm, accepting and allowing for troubles, traumas, inadequacies and other experiences usually classed as negative or even pathological.
 This is a crucial matter for people who remain in volatile or difficult situations.
 One reader wryly called it ‘therapy by stealth’, another, ‘education but without being taught’, and another added, ‘Things feel more alive’.

 As we have seen, the readings of these largely untrained lay readers produced moments of extraordinary achievement: they are transient and intricate, but these achievements deserve greater recognition.
 Most importantly, as a result of the video-assisted interviews, the participants could see that for themselves.
 One of the central uses of these interviews has turned out to be the further opportunity for participants to develop the capacity for self-reflection, capturing and consolidating some of the insights momentarily arising in the reading-group sessions.
 Jane: ‘Oh goodness, I am starting to feel’; ‘I was coming across quite well there.
 Quite confident’.
 Donald was amazed how, since he was ‘not an assertive person’, he had ‘sort of spilled over’ . . .
 It’s a kind of reminder that there is a self in there’.
 In the context of these often difficult lives, sometimes the greatest surprise is that of suddenly valuing oneself and one’s experience, without self-persuasion or counselling.
 ‘You suddenly think, God!
 I have got an imagination,’ reported Peter, ‘I’m not the person I think I am.
-I like what I’m seeing’:
+I like what I’m seeing.
 It makes you feel like a fully-functioning person again.
 You know, like a member of society.
-Whereas your world was very small often, on your own and lonely.
+Whereas your world was very small often, on your own and lonely.’

-Liveness happens in Shared Reading and in the interviews that re-create it for the individual, when the strong language of powerful literature gets under readers’ defences and defaults to release emotion and memories, unrealized needs and hidden powers.
+Liveness happens in Shared Reading and in the interviews that re-create it for the individual, when the strong language of powerful literature gets under readers’ defences and defaults to release emotion and memories, unrealised needs and hidden powers.

 And we have been on many thousand lines,